jackwillis/militanthistory/_lm_articles/01/reagan-and-the-family.md

 and mother of four living in a "hotel" for homeless people one block south of 42nd St. which runs through Times Square.

-{:.lead}
+{% include drop-cap.html text="“As the walls" slice_at=2 %}
-> "As the walls rotted, rats slithered in through holes.
+rotted, rats slithered in through holes.
 I stayed up every night watching them, but they got away anyway.
 Latisha [one of her daughters] was bit bad on her arms.
 We was all bit except the baby.